 Before the mid-70s sit-ups were performed with legs straight (Corbin & Pangrazi, 1992; Cureton, 1965).
 Recommendations of bending the legs and hips (aka hook-lying) decreases the iliopsoas' ability to hyperextend spine (Kreighbaum 1996), particularly if hip flexors are tight.
 In any type of sit-up, strong abdominal muscles are needed to counteract the iliopsoas' pull on the spine, particularly when the spine is not accustomed to this sort of load.

 The US Marine Corps and other armed forces have phased out sit-ups.
-The US Army has contemplated replacing the sit-up but still continues to use it in their physical fitness testing battery.
 The Marine Corps has replaced sit-ups with crunches.
+The US Army has recently replacing their fitness testing battery, which included the sit-up with the New Army Combat Fitness Test (ACFT), designed to better reflect fitness demands in the battle field.
 The Canadian Armed Forces have also phased out sit-ups; soldiers now lift 44-pound sandbags instead.
 Now personal trainers and military advisers now believe that sit-ups are dangerous, since they believe it puts too much pressure on the spine.
 (Bates D 2015)

 Armed with this conclusive evidence, why then do we not deem running as a bad exercise?
 If not, how do we rationalize running is not an inherently bad exercise and why do we not have the same rationale for movements such as sit-ups?
 It has become too easy to label exercises as good or bad without a real understanding of exercise injury etiology.